E-Cigarettes: Are they safe for your health?

-E-cigarettes are becoming popular among people trying to quit smoking; however, there are many uncertainties surrounding them.
-We have researched extensively to answer some of the commonly asked questions about e-cigarettes.
+E-cigarettes are becoming popular among people that are trying to quit smoking; however, there are many uncertainties surrounding them.
+We have researched extensively to answer some of the most commonly asked questions about e-cigarettes in Lincoln, NE.
 Read answers that will help you make an informed decision regarding e-cigarettes and improving your health.

 Q: Does the FDA regulate e-cigarettes safety?